LOCATION PHILO WV+IN KY MD NY OH PA TN VA

 PHILO SERIES

 The Philo series consists of very deep, moderately well drained soils on flood plains.
 They formed in recent alluvium derived mainly from sandstone and shale.
-Permeability is moderate to moderately rapid.
-Slope ranges from 0 to 6 percent.
-The mean annual precipitation is about 43 inches and the mean annual temperature is about 52 degrees F.
+Saturated hydraulic conductivity is moderately high to high.
+Slope ranges from 0 to 5 percent.
+The mean annual precipitation is about 1150 millimeters and the mean annual temperature is about 11.5 degrees C.

 TAXONOMIC CLASS: Coarse-loamy, mixed, active, mesic Fluvaquentic Dystrudepts